pyroscope/rtorrent-ps/docs/setup.rst

 This on a quad-core 3.3 GHz Xeon CPU with 32 GiB RAM, and assuming you are familiar with the procedure, or just blindly paste the command blocks that follow.
-Add plenty of reading time whne doing your first setup, and it's still under an hour.
+Add plenty of reading time when doing your first setup, and it's still under an hour.

 .. note::